 The Tabby platform integrates directly into merchant checkouts and gives customers a way to pay for the purchases with just 25 per cent of the transaction value paid at the time of purchase, Mr Arab says.

-Tabby pays the merchant the remainder of the purchase price, which is then automatically charged to the customer over three monthly instalments at no cost as long as they pay on time.
+Tabby pays the merchant the remainder of the purchase price, which is then automatically charged to the customer over three monthly installments at no cost as long as they pay on time.
 Tabby’s BNPL model is monetised primarily by charging merchants a commission on sales generated through its platform, he adds.

 So far, Tabby has teamed up with about 500 large and small retailers including Ikea, Marks & Spencer, Home Centre and Toys R Us to offer products spanning lifestyle, beauty, fashion, homeware and sports.